These Regulations on Degrees enter into force on 1 January 2017.

 As regards independent institutes providing instruction, the institute director decides on the student admission criteria.

-The schools’ management boards determine the grounds on which a student who holds a Bachelor’s degree and a right to study towards that degree only can be granted a right to continue his/her studies and to pursue a Master’s degree.
+The faculty councils determine the grounds on which a student who holds a Bachelor’s degree and a right to study towards that degree only can be granted a right to continue his/her studies and to pursue a Master’s degree.

 Students admitted to a doctoral programme are granted a right to study towards a doctoral degree or, for specific reasons, towards only a licentiate degree.